RushingLab/WILD6900/README.md

 # Welcome to WILD6900: Applied Bayesian Analysis for Ecological Data

-This is the unofficial course website for the Spring 2019 offering of **WILD6900: Applied Bayesian Analysis for Ecological Data** at Utah State University.
+This is the unofficial course website for the Spring 2021 offering of **WILD6900: Applied Bayesian Analysis for Ecological Data** at Utah State University.
 This website is built using the R package *pkgdown* and is a slightly experimental attempt to use pkgdown to create a course website.
 For that reason, the "official" course website (for students enrolled in the course) will remain on Canvas.

 The goal of using _pkgdown_ is to create a central repository for students to access all course materials - lecture slides, lab activities, assignment templates, code, data, etc. A secondary goal is to make those materials freely available to other students and instructors who may find them useful.
-As I mentioned, this is a bit of an experiment so please bear with me as the site comes together.
 If you encounter any issues or have any suggestions, feel free to contact me at clark.rushing [at] usu [dot] edu.

 General course information can be found by clicking on the `syllabus` and `schedule` links above.
 Throughout the semester, I will also post lecture notes and lab activities which can be accessed using the drop down menus.
 I will attempt to post these as far in advance as possible and no later than the day before class.